The information presented on this website is not intended as specific medical advice and is not

-Added Perk: The tiny seeds are potent anti-inflammatory agents and also tout fiber, magnesium, potassium, folic acid, iron, and calcium.
+Added Perk: Tiny chia seeds are potent anti-inflammatory agents and also tout fiber, magnesium, potassium, folic acid, iron, and calcium.

 Blood Sugar Benefit: A 2003 study in the journal Diabetes Care showed that cinnamon may cause muscle and liver cells to respond more readily to insulin, thereby improving weight loss.
 Better response to insulin means better blood sugar balance and, therefore, less insulin released into your body.

-Added Perk: Cinnamon also seems to reduce several risk factors for cardiovascular disease, including high blood sugar and levels of triglycerides, LDL ("bad")cholesterol, and total cholesterol.
+Added Perk: Ceylon cinnamon also seems to reduce several risk factors for cardiovascular disease, including high blood sugar and levels of triglycerides, LDL ("bad") cholesterol, and total cholesterol.
 Just ½ teaspoon a day for 20 days is enough to improve your insulin response and lower blood sugar by up to 20 percent!

 Blood Sugar Benefit: According to a 2005 animal study published in the Journal of Medicinal Food, a food-seasoning spice mixture containing various spices improved metabolism of both glucose and cholesterol, reducing blood sugar and insulin levels.

-Added Perk: Fenugreek seeds and turmeric are particularly antidiabetic, but in some studies cumin seeds, ginger, mustard, curry leaves, and coriander also show diabetes-fighting properties.
+Added Perk: Fenugreek seed and turmeric are particularly antidiabetic, but in some studies cumin seed, ginger, mustard, curry leaf, and coriander also show diabetes-fighting properties.